Elijer/wesume/README.md

 ### SCSS
 At the moment, I am using this for hosting.
 SCSS integrates well with parcel.js, and there doesn't seem to be anything left to worry about it.

+### Pain points
+If you are having trouble with parcel, try deleting your .npm/_npx folder in your user directory